kimbjerge/insectDCT/README.md

 https://doi.org/10.1002/rse2.70007

-# This repository includes the essential Python code for the steps in the figure below.
+# This repository includes the essential Python code for the steps in the figure below (V6).

 ![Alt text](PipelineHierarchical.png)